E170

 Seating band

-Embraer E-Jet family is a in service regional jet by Embraer, first flown in 2002 and introduced in 2004, with typical seating for 76 to 146 and range up to 2,850 nautical miles.
+Embraer E-Jet family is an in-service regional jet by Embraer, first flown in 2002 and introduced in 2004, with typical seating for 70 to 146 and range up to 2,850 nautical miles.

 Regional coverage here treats route economics, cabin feel, airport practicality, and airline deployment as equally important parts of the aircraft’s identity.